istio/istio.io/content/en/docs/ops/ambient/usage/waypoint/index.md

 This will output the configuration of the waypoint proxy, including the virtual service that is mapped to it.

-### Configuring L4 and L7 Virtual Services
+### Configuring Virtual Services

 You can configure both L4 and L7 virtual services for waypoint proxies.
-L4 virtual services are used to route traffic to services based on port number.
+If you want to do a Virtual Service with TCP that is effectively a L4 virtual services.
+This is used to route traffic to services based on port number.
 L7 virtual services are used to route traffic to services based on more complex criteria, such as HTTP method and path.

-### Example L4 Virtual Service

-The following YAML manifest shows an example of an L4 virtual service:

-{{< text bash >}}
-$ YAML
-{{< /text >}}

-This virtual service will route 100% of traffic to the `bookinfo-v1` service and 50% of traffic to the `bookinfo-v2` service.
+In a Virtual service you can have only TCP, or only HTTP or Both.

+<< Considered merging L4 (TCP) and L7 (HTTP) virtual service >>

-### Example L7 Virtual Service
+### Example

 The following YAML manifest shows an example of an L7 virtual service:

 {{< text bash >}}
-$ YAML
+$ yaml file
 {{< /text >}}

 This virtual service will route traffic to the `bookinfo-v1` service for requests to the `/productpage` path and traffic to the `bookinfo-v2` service for requests to the `/reviews` path.